-Prestressing application in water storage tanks and reservoirs is commonplace all over the world.
+Prestressing applications in water storage tanks and reservoirs is commonplace all over the world.

 A compressive stress is applied to the concrete members through high-strength steel tendons.
 This additional compressive force increases the concrete members’ tensile strength meaning it is more durable and less likely to crack once the tank is filled.

-The additional benefit to this approach is that there is a reduction in the reinforcement quantity, which is typically used to enhance the tensile strength of a reinforced concrete section.
+The additional benefit to this approach is a reduction in the reinforcement quantity, typically used to enhance the tensile strength of a reinforced concrete section.

-There are 3 common approaches to using post-tension in-tank installation:
+There are 3 common approaches to using The Post-Tensioning Method installation: